net-daemon/netdaemon/README.md

 ## What has changed from V2?
 ### Breaking changes
 - We now no longer support apps using the old base class `NetDaemonRxApp`.
 HassModel is the only supported model moving forward.
 - We changed the way configuration works.
-Configuration from yaml is not injected using `IAppConfig<MyConfigClass<`.
+Configuration from yaml is now injected using `IAppConfig<MyConfigClass<`.
 See the template [v3 branch](https://github.com/net-daemon/netdaemon-app-template/tree/v3) for examples how to use it.
 - Some public interfaces like `INetDaemon`is no longer used.
 - Different namespaces are used, like `NetDaemon.AppModel`and `NetDaemon.Runtime`.
 Please see the template [v3 branch](https://github.com/net-daemon/netdaemon-app-template/tree/v3).
 - We now use `input_booleans` instead of `switch`for handling app state.
 If you are not using the service callbacks you will now no longer have to use the integration to handle app states persistent.